 Having said that, however, there are some generalizations we can make about the gifted population.

-What research tells us about distinctions in the gifted brain
+What makes the gifted brain different

 “When gifted children are very young, their cortices are thinner, but then their cortices grow very quickly, and become thicker than average, by the time they’re adolescents,” says Eric Chudler, Ph.D., a neuroscientist and executive director of the Center for Neurotechnology at the University of Washington in Seattle.

 A 2006 study from UCLA Imaging Institute shed some light on this.
 Lead investigator Dr. Philip Shaw and his colleagues followed more than 300 children for 12 years.
 Researchers placed them into three intelligence groups (average, high and superior) based on their I.Q. test scores.